Rome, Italy travel guide

 What to Pack

-• A portable power bank for your phone (for navigation and photos).
+• A portable power bank for your phone; you'll be using it for navigation, photos, and staying connected.

-• Sunscreen and a hat, even during shoulder seasons, as the sun can be strong.
+• Sunscreen and a hat, even outside of summer, as the Roman sun can be surprisingly strong.

 Money-Saving Tips